theharold9000/Job-Ads---Brisbane/Graduate .NET Developer.md

 # Graduate .NET Developer

-Graduate program season may have come and gone but fear not, JDP still has awesome clients who are keen to bring in the next generation of kickass software developers.
+Graduate program season may have come and gone but fear not, BLACKROC still has awesome clients who are keen to bring in the next generation of kickass software developers.
 You'll have input on how user stories are created and have direct visibility over the effect your code has on the business.
 Forget being a cog in a machine somewhere, here's your chance to actually collaborate with your peers, learn from some of the best in the biz and work on truly industry-leading products.

 If you've left information off your CV for the sake of keeping it to 1 page, don't.
 If you think it's relevant, chuck it on, arbitrary page limit be damned.
 Experience coding in C# and a desire to kickstart your evolution into a fully-fledged .NET developer are essential.
 A demonstratable interest in programming and a sense of self-awareness will also give you an advantage over the competition.